ivos/signboard/src/site/markdown/features.md

 1. __Find user__

-	As a system administrator I can find a user by last name, first name, e-mail, phone, status.
+	As a system administrator I can find a user by last name, first name, e-mail, phone, status, date registered, date of last login.
 I can view last name, first name, e-mail, phone, status attributes in the search table.
 I can sort table alphabetically (last name, first name, id),